kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 Over time several improvement were made to Cluster API immutable rollouts:
 * Support for delete first strategy, thus making it easier to do immutable rollouts on bare metal / environments with constrained resources.
-* Support for [In place propagation of changes affecting Kubernetes objects only](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/proposals/20221003-In-place-propagation-of-Kubernetes-objects-only-changes.md), thus avoiding unnecessary rollouts
+* Support for [In-place propagation of changes affecting Kubernetes objects only](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/proposals/20221003-In-place-propagation-of-Kubernetes-objects-only-changes.md), thus avoiding unnecessary rollouts
 * Support for [Taint nodes with PreferNoSchedule during rollouts](https://github.com/kubernetes-sigs/cluster-api/pull/10223), thus reducing Pod churn by optimizing how Pods are rescheduled during rollouts.

 Even if the project continues to improve immutable rollouts, most probably there are and there will always be some remaining use cases where it is complex for users to perform immutable rollouts, or where users perceive immutable rollouts to be too disruptive to how they are used to manage machines in their organization:
 * More efficient updates (multiple instances) that don't require re-bootstrap.
 Re-bootstrapping a bare metal machine takes ~10-15 mins on average.
-Speed matters when you have 100s - 1000s of nodes to upgrade.
+Speed matters when you have 100s - 1000s of nodes to update.
 For a common telco RAN use case, users can have 30000-ish nodes.
-Depending on the parallelism, that could take days / weeks to upgrade because of the re-bootstrap time.
+Depending on the parallelism, that could take days / weeks to update because of the re-bootstrap time.
 * Credentials rotation, e.g. rotating authorized keys for SSH.
 * Database workloads that use local storage and rely on application-level replication—rather than storage-level replication—can face significant downtime if recloning is required.
 In such cases, restoring a database may take hours and disrupt business continuity, compared to a simple reboot that takes just minutes (e.g. PostgreSQL clusters managed by CloudNativePG using local persistent volumes with storage classes like OpenEBS or TopoLVM).